The investment network that fosters innovation by empowering the tech community

 XA was originally founded by a community of senior executives who were Google alumni across Southeast Asia.
 As the group evolved, they welcomed other technology alumni.
 “X” denotes tech firms (X refers to the force multiplier effect that technology is creating across society as in 5X, 10X) and “A” is for alumni.
 We also welcome founders of technology companies.

-XA has made 90+ investments across different industries such as mobility, edtech, fintech, proptech, SME tech, travel, etc. Our thesis is laser-focused on companies and entrepreneurs solving for or creating a positive impact in Southeast Asia & Africa.
+XA has made 100+ investments across different industries such as mobility, edtech, fintech, proptech, SME tech, travel, etc. Our thesis is laser-focused on companies and entrepreneurs solving for or creating a positive impact in Southeast Asia, Australia & Africa.
 We invest from pre-seed to Pre-A.

 What types of companies does XA typically invest in?
 Does XA have an investment hypothesis and which startups have you backed?